 Our Scholarships are the only ones of their kind supporting doctors and nurses from countries where travel medicine is an emerging specialty to study travel medicine abroad.
 This unique program provides scholars with the knowledge and practice to become certified practitioners in travel medicine.
 Upon completing their training, scholars return to their home country to lend their expertise in travel medicine clinical best practices, improving patient care and local healthcare standards.

 Since our Travel Medicine Scholarships were established in 2002, doctors and nurses from around the world have had the opportunity to train with experts in the field.
-Our scholarships are currently focused on training practitioners from Kenya and Nigeria.

 The scholar attends a 5-day travel medicine course offered by the London School of Hygiene and Tropical Medicine.
 The course is designed for general practitioners, practice nurses and other health professionals to develop and update their knowledge and skills in travel medicine.
 It is delivered through a series of lectures, discussions, role-play and problem-solving workshops, including the use of technology to access current health information.
 A Certificate of Attendance will be issued to the successful scholar.

 For 5 days before the course, the IAMAT scholar will participate in clinical observations for returning travellers at the Hospital for Tropical Diseases in London, UK and pre-travel clinics / phone advice consultations coordinated by NaTHNac (National Travel Health Network and Centre, UK) as well as develop a short travel health project.

 IAMAT will pay for the tuition, educational materials, and 50% of accommodations.
 We will help the scholar find accommodations in London.
 The scholar is responsible for transportation to and from London, local transportation, the remaining 50% of accommodations, and any additional miscellaneous costs.

 Last reviewed and updated: August 10, 2020